Introduction

 Best Practices for Implementing X-Ray Inspection Equipment

 Successfully deploying an effective X-Ray inspection system for bottled products requires more than just installing a machine on the production line—it involves strategic planning, correct configuration, and ongoing maintenance.
-Below are several best practices to help manufacturers maximize the performance and ROI of their X-Ray inspection equipment.
+Below are several best practices to help manufacturers maximize the performance and ROI of their X-Ray inspection solution.

 Choose the Right X-Ray Inspection Machine Based on Bottle Material and Production Speed